Merges all available Internet connections – Ethernet, Wi-Fi, 3G/4G – into a single, unified, blazing fast connection.

 We all have a plethora of Internet connections at our disposal these days, everything from the 3G/4G connection on our mobile phone to the Ethernet connection at home to the Wi-Fi connection at our local coffee shop.
 However, each has its own bandwidth limitation, and depending on what tasks are involved, we constantly have to keep that in mind when we connect to the Web.

-Now, thanks to Connectify Dispatch, that worry is a thing of the past.
-Connectify Dispatch allows users to connect to MULTIPLE INTERNET CONNECTIONS at once, harnessing their combined speed and reliability.
+Now, thanks to Speedify, that worry is a thing of the past.
+Speedify allows users to connect to MULTIPLE INTERNET CONNECTIONS at once, harnessing their combined speed and reliability.

 “For the first time, you can connect to the coffee shop Wi-Fi and your 4G mobile device simultaneously, using both Internet connections for their combined speed, and increased reliability,” notes the company.